alexridvansky/Java-EPAM-HTP16-FinalWeb/README.md

 4. GUEST - every unauthorised user, has access to adverts, but can't place their own.

 User states:
-1. CONFIRM - on confirmation state, it means user has registered but haven't verified his entered data yet.
+1. CONFIRM - on confirmation state, it means user has been registered but haven't verified his entered data yet.
 For verification user has to enter secret code, taken from the site page to the telegram bot.
 2. ENABLED - active user, has all rights, as it was described above.
 3. BANNED - such user can look through adverts, see phone numbers, but can't place new adverts, adverts of these users, already placed, won't be shown to other users.
 4. DISABLED - those users, who are disabled, can't login into the system, their accounts blocked, such accounts will ever stay at the database what means they'll never be able to register again due to policy of unique e-main and phone number, it's better not to get blocked.